raspberrypilearning/scam-site/en/step_3.md

 To add your CSS, you first need to add your stylesheet to `template.html`.

---- collapse ---
----
-title: What about the stylesheet that's already there?
----
-You may notice that there's already one stylesheet, called `company_style.css` linked to this page.
-This sheet contains some rules that you need to make the page look the way the company wants it, but which aren't what you're focusing on learning right now.
-You might have seen some of them before, and you'll learn others later.
-Pages can have lots of stylesheets, but you have to be careful that the rules don't contradict each other!

---- /collapse ---

 --- task ---

 Add a link to `style.css` inside the `head` tag, like this: